DanaEpp/CodeArgos/README.md

 * `-s`, `--stats` [optional] : Dump stats to stdout to show progress of crawl
 * `-f`, `--file` [optional] : Reads and stores data across runs using a sqlite database you point to.
 If not used, default is `target.com.db`, where **target** is the hostname of the URL passed in.
 * `-w`, `--webhook` [optional] : Enables notifications to a webhook.
 Possible options are *slack*, *teams*, *discord* and *generic*.
 Requires the `--wurl` param.
 Use generic when sending to Zapier, IFTTT, Microsoft Logic Apps or Microsoft Flow
-* `--wurl` or `webhookurl` [optional] : The fully qualified path to your webhook endpoint.
+* `--wurl` or `--webhookurl` [optional] : The fully qualified path to your webhook endpoint.
 You need to generate this in your favorite web app (Slack/Teams/Discord etc).

 ## Webhooks support
 For more information on setting up webhook notifications for your favorite apps please see: